Black Myth: Wukong: Release

 In a trailer, a battle between the Destined One and Kang-Jin Loong occurs near a building based on the Dule Temple in Tianjin.

 Black Myth: Wukong was released for PC (Windows) and PlayStation 5 on August 20, 2024.
 It was released for Xbox Series X/S on August 20, 2025.
 It is the first installment in the Black Myth series.

 On August 20, 2020, Game Science unveiled Black Myth: Wukong with a trailer showcasing gameplay from its pre-alpha build.
-In January 2023, they published a short film celebrating the Year of the Rabbit which revealed that the game would be released in the summer of 2024.
-During The Game Awards in December 2023, they released a trailer announcing the release date as August 20, 2024.
+In January 2023, the studio released a short film celebrating the Year of the Rabbit, which revealed that the game would be released in the summer of 2024.
+During The Game Awards in December 2023, the studio released a trailer announcing the release date as August 20, 2024.

 In June 2024, Game Science disclosed that the Xbox Series X/S version of the game was delayed for optimization to meet their quality standards.
 Media reports suggested that this may be due to the technical limitations of Xbox Series S, while some sources specifically suggested a memory leak as the possible issue.
 IGN reported that the delay was, according to an unnamed source, because of an exclusivity deal with Sony and not technical issues.
-Giant Bombs Jeff Grubb stated, after speaking to his sources, that Sony had no marketing deal in place to keep the game as an exclusive.
+After speaking to his sources, Giant Bombs Jeff Grubb stated that Sony had no marketing deal in place to keep the game as an exclusive.
 In September 2024, Microsoft responded that the delay was not due to Xbox limitations "that have been raised to us."
 In January 2025, Feng Ji made a social media post about the Xbox situation, mentioning that the "10 GB of shared memory" was difficult to resolve without having several years of optimization experience.
-In June 2025, Game Science announced the Xbox version's release date, explaining that "Bringing Black Myth: Wukong to Xbox Series X|S—and ensuring the experience met our internal quality standards—was no easy feat.
+In June 2025, Game Science announced the Xbox version's release date and explained that "Bringing Black Myth: Wukong to Xbox Series X|S—and ensuring the experience met our internal quality standards—was no easy feat.
 Fortunately, we were able to complete this challenging task smoothly within the first year of the game's official release."